courtney-buchanan/Pronghorn_microbiome/README.md

 Qiita download will supply the data in the /FASTQ folder and the 110562_mapping_file.txt used in .sbatch files below.
 Our code uses 110562_mapping_file_rename.tsv as an input which is simply the above mentioned downloaded Qiita mapping file renamed as a .tsv.

+We have also included the files that are included in the Qiita download here: 110562_mapping_file.txt,

 If using the .sbatch files to follow our QIIME2 workflow, you will have to do so in the following order.
-Note: File locations in the code will have to be altered from our code to fit your file locations.
+Note: File locations, directories, and folders in the code will have to be altered from our code to fit your file locations.
 Pronghorn metadata file used with the QIIME pipeline is pronghorn_metadata_plus.tsv file

 1) pronghorn_demux_sublime.sbatch
 2) pronghorn_dada2.sbatch